tagnja/blog/source/draft/_spring-framework/Spring源码分析：IoC.md

 Within the container itself, these bean definitions are represented as `BeanDefinition` objects.

+**BeanWrapper**

+BeanWrapper is the central interface of Spring's low-level JavaBeans infrastructure.
+Typically not used directly but ranther implicitly via a BeanFactory or a DataBinder.
+It provides operations to analyze and manipulate standard JavaBeans: get and set property values, get property descriptors, and query the readability/writability of properties.

 **IoC Containers**

 IoC container is the implementation of IoC functionality in the Spring framework.
 The interface `org.springframework.context.ApplicationContext`represents the Spring IoC container and is responsible for instantiating, configuring, and assembling the aforementioned beans.
 The container gets its instructions on what objects to instantiate, configure, and assemble by reading configuration metadata.
 The configuration metadata is represented in XML, Java annotations, or Java code.
 It allows you to express the objects that compose your application and the rich interdependencies between such objects.